abpframework/abp/docs/en/release-info/migration-guides/abp-8-0.md

 ## Disabled Logging for `HEAD` HTTP Methods

-HTTP GET requests should not make any change in the database normally and audit log system of ABP Framework doesn't save audit log objects for GET requests by default.
+HTTP GET requests should not make any change in the database normally and audit log system of ABP doesn't save audit log objects for GET requests by default.
 You can configure the `AbpAuditingOptions` and set the `IsEnabledForGetRequests` to **true** if you want to record _GET_ requests as described in [the documentation](../../framework/infrastructure/audit-logging.md).

 Prior to this version, only the _GET_ requests were not saved as audit logs.
 From this version on, also the _HEAD_ requests will not be saved as audit logs, if the `IsEnabledForGetRequests` explicitly set as **true**.